-ILTA member companies are committed to keeping their employees and the response community safe during an emergency situation.
+ILTA member companies are committed to keeping their employees and the response community safe in the unlikely event of an emergency situation.
 They build partnerships with emergency services personnel in their communities so that everyone involved has the necessary information to make informed decisions and safely respond to a disaster.
 Through this essential information exchange and coordination as well as through response drills, training exercises and other ongoing actions, terminal facilities are continuously developing measures to mitigate or minimize the effects of an incident.

 Enhancing Emergency Preparedness for Natural Disasters

-ILTA recently joined in an effort by the National Petroleum Council, a federal advisory committee to the Secretary of Energy, to develop recommendations for improving the resilience of the natural gas and oil infrastructure.
-The report, Enhancing Emergency Preparedness for Natural Disasters, provides advice on how the oil and natural gas industry and government can better prepare for and respond to significant disruptions to oil and natural gas supply chains caused by natural disasters, such as hurricanes, earthquakes, and floods.
+ILTA participated in an effort by the National Petroleum Council, a federal advisory committee to the Secretary of Energy, to develop recommendations for improving the resilience of the natural gas and oil infrastructure.
+The 2014 report, Enhancing Emergency Preparedness for Natural Disasters, provides advice on how the oil and natural gas industry and government can better prepare for and respond to significant disruptions to oil and natural gas supply chains caused by natural disasters, such as hurricanes, earthquakes, and floods.
 The resulting Clear Path response exercises that have been hosted by the Department of Energy have provided the opportunity for industry and government to drill on various types of emergencies that could affect critical infrastructure over wide areas.
 ILTA and its members participated in these exercises to ensure that terminals will be prepared when such emergencies occur.

 Potential Waiver Requests

 ILTA assisted in the development of a comprehensive checklist of federal regulatory waivers that might be needed during a state of emergency in order to ensure the most efficient response and recovery.
 The list was included in the Oil and Natural Gas Industry Emergency Preparedness and Response Handbook, updated in March 2016, and in the Playbook for an Effective All-Hazards Chemical Sector Response, updated in October 2016.
 Through its participation in the critical infrastructure Oil and Natural Gas Subsector Coordinating Council (part of the Energy Sector Coordinating Council) and the Chemical Sector Coordinating Council, ILTA continues to contribute to updates of these documents.